khalid-hussain/morals-and-behaviour/5-friends-close-friends.md

 anyone except a very intelligent man to cope with this situation.

-138. The solution to be adopted by the intelligent man in such a situation is to protect the victim against the slanderer, and no more, not inform him what the latter said; this is to prevent him going to the slanderer and getting into more trouble.
+138. The solution to be adopted by the intelligent man in such a situation is to protect the victim against the slanderer, and no more, and not inform him what the latter said; this is to prevent him going to the slanderer and getting into more trouble.
 As for sly tricks, one should protect the victim, but nothing more than that.

 139. Giving information consists of reporting to someone something one has heard which in no way harms the person one tells it to, strength is from